wardann/DungeonDocs/README.md

 ## Overview

 DungeonDocs is a World of Warcraft addon that displays notes during combat in Mythic+.
-Notes are enemy-specific and will change depending on the enemy targeted.
+Notes are enemy-specific and will be displayed depending on the enemies detected in combat.

 Basic boss notes have been included for TWW Season 1 of M+, but you can easily add your own.